Foutse Khomh: Awards and recognition

-Khomh has been honored with several awards, including the Arthur B. McDonald Fellowship, the Honoris Genius Prize - Engineering Research or Teaching from the Ordre des ingénieurs du Québec, the IEEE Computer Society TCSE New Directions Award alongside Prof. Lei Ma for "outstanding vision, leadership, and collaboration in establishing and advancing the field of trustworthy assurance for data-driven software systems", as well as several Best Paper and Most Influential Paper Awards from the IEEE Computer Society.
+Khomh has been honored with several awards, including the Canadian Academy of Engineering Fellowship, the Arthur B. McDonald Fellowship, the Honoris Genius Prize - Engineering Research or Teaching from the Ordre des ingénieurs du Québec, the IEEE Computer Society TCSE New Directions Award alongside Prof. Lei Ma for "outstanding vision, leadership, and collaboration in establishing and advancing the field of trustworthy assurance for data-driven software systems", as well as several Best Paper and Most Influential Paper Awards from the IEEE Computer Society.